Low Income Home Energy Assistance Program: Enrollment in LIHEAP and WAP

-The data from the LIHEAP Grantee Survey are included in the LIHEAP Report to Congress.
-The most recent available data are for FY 2003 LIHEAP and related data are obtained from LIHEAP grantee reports and surveys, national household surveys, and other federal agencies.
-Much of the data are published in the department's LIHEAP Home Energy Notebook and the LIHEAP Report to Congress.

 Energy costs

 While the program administrators use the above measures and reports to understand how the program is working, there is greater concern that not enough funding is being brought into the program to stave off increases in fuel prices.
 The 2008 spike in funding was needed to address the sharp increase in home heating oil.
 The recent decrease in allocations prior to 2008 levels may not be enough to handle the continued climbing of heating costs and its effect on many households with low incomes.

 Not only are fuel prices continuing to increase, program recipients are on the rise.
 This may be illustrated in the following chart showing the increase in households served by the program in relation to the amount of LIHEAP funds allocated to the State of Utah.
 Some statistics of note for the State of Utah include: